someniatko/DoctrineRestDriver/README.md

 $em->flush();
 ```

-And this sketch shows how to communicate with REST APIs using a REST client:
+This sketch shows how to communicate with REST APIs using a REST client:

 ```php
 $entity = new Entity();